 ...we will be professional in the manner our Clubs & Coaches operate.....

 ...all those teaching unsupervised in the Aikikai must have a BAB Coaching Award of at least Level 1, approved PI insurance, a First Aid qualification which has been obtained through assessment by way of an approved HSE provider, be DBS checked and be authorised by the Head of Association.

 ...all those assisting teaching supervised in the Aikikai must have a BAB Coaching Award of at least Level 1, approved PI insurance, be DBS checked and be authorised by the Head of Association.

 That a CPD system will operate for Coaches.
 The route for those teaching or want to teach is described in the Coaching section.

 The Aikikai accepts not everyone wishes to teach or assist – high grades wishing to practise only are also valued and respected.

-Personal data held in Aikikai or Club records is subject to our policy on Data Handling
+Personal data held in Aikikai or Club records is subject to our policy see our page on Data Protection

 Lancashire Aikikai is a member of the national Governing Body for Aikido (British Aikido Board) and is subject to its rules and policies.